jonasjj/awesome-vhdl/README.md

 * Changing "wu" (wait until) snippet to use rising_edge(clk) instead of clk = '1'
 * Syntax highlighting for DEALLOCATE, FORCE, and RELEASE
 * Fixed wrong range in "typarr" (array) snippet
+* Adding support for the VHDL BLOCK statement

 ## Demo video